 By the seventh grade, students are taking five courses in English and two in Spanish daily in our bilingual, dual-system program.
 The Spanish courses are in literature and social studies, whereas all mathematics and sciences are taught in English.
-There are currently seven different AP courses offered for 10th to 12th grades.
+There are currently several different AP courses offered for 10th to 12th grades.

 View the Upper School Student Code of Conduct Handbook

 ASPV is the first school in Mexico to offer Dual Credit courses–university level courses taught in high school by approved ASPV faculty.

 - An opportunity to gain university credit while still in high school, at an affordable tuition rate